A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Preliminaries

-For simplicity, we say that the \emph{runtime} or \emph{search time} of a search method (BFS or DFS) is the number of nodes explored until a first goal is found (5 and 6 respectively in \autoref{fig:bfs-vs-dfs}).
-This simplifying assumption relies on node expansion being the dominant operation, consuming similar time throughout the tree.
+In this work, we will measure performance by the average number of explored states until a goal is found; that is, item 2 and assuming only the first satisfactory goal matters.
+In many cases the number of explored states is proportional to the actual runtime (item 3), since state expansion often is the dominant operation during search.
+We therefore permit ourselves to refer to the number of nodes explored until a first goal is found as the \emph{runtime} or \emph{search time}.
+For example, the runtime of BFS is 5 and the runtime of DFS is 6 in \cref{fig:bfs-vs-dfs}.
 If no goal exists, the search method will explore all nodes before halting.
 In this case, we define the runtime as the number of nodes in the search problem plus 1 \ (i.e., $2^{D+1}$ in the case of a binary tree of depth $D$).\footnote{ It may have seem more justified to set the non-goal case to the exact number of nodes instead of adding 1.
 However, adding 1 makes most expressions slightly more elegant, and does not affect the results in any substantial way. }